De Dion-Bouton: Expansion

 A pair of works 10 CV (7.5 kW) De Dion-Boutons, in the hands of Cormier and Collignon, ran in the 1907 Peking to Paris rally, without success.
 Bouvier St. Chaffray did no better in the New York to Paris in 1908.
 That year, De Dion-Bouton peaked as a manufacturer.

 The company became the first to make a successful mass-produced V8 engine, a 35 CV (26 kW) 6107 cc CJ in 1910, followed by a 7.8 liter and a 14.7 liter for the U.S., as well as by a 3534 cc Type CN in 1912.
 (They trailed Ader in racing the 1906 Adams, which used an Antoinette aircraft engine.)
 This would be the company's last innovation.

 During World War I, the company made gun parts, armoured vehicles, and aircraft engines, as well as cars and trucks.
-The company produced an anti-aircraft version of the French 75 mm field gun, the Canon de 75 modèle 1897, mounted on a V8-powered De Dion-Bouton truck for the French Army between 1913 and 1918.
+Between 1913 and 1918, it produced an anti-aircraft weapons system for the French Army, consisting of a Canon de 75 modèle 1897 field gun mounted on a V8-powered De Dion-Bouton truck.

-In Dublin, during the Easter Rising of 1916, which opened the Irish War of Independence, The O'Rahilly drove his De Dion Bouton up to the Irish HQ in O'Connell Street, and, discovering that the Rising he had planned and trained soldiers for and then tried to prevent, was actually going on, he drove it into a barricade, walked into the GPO and said: "I've helped to wind the clock, I've come to hear it strike."
+In Dublin, during the Easter Rising of 1916, which began the Irish War of Independence, The O'Rahilly drove his De Dion Bouton up to the Irish HQ in O'Connell Street and, discovering that the Rising he had planned and trained soldiers for, and then tried to prevent, was actually happening, he drove it into a barricade, walked into the GPO and said: "I've helped to wind the clock, I've come to hear it strike."
 He was killed in a charge against a machine gun nest in Moore Street days later.
 A famous photograph shows the skeleton of the car in its barricade.

 Postwar stagnation

-The company stagnated after World War I. The V8 continued to appear until 1923, and in spite of new models with front-wheel brakes, the factory closed for much of 1927.
-On reopening two models were listed, the Type LA with a 1982 cc four-cylinder overhead valve, aluminium-piston engine, and the Type LB with a 2496 cc straight-8.
-The latter was very expensive and sales were few, despite growth to 3 l in 1930.
+The company stagnated after World War I. The V8 continued to appear until 1923 and, in spite of new models with front-wheel brakes, the factory closed for much of 1927.
+On reopening, two models were listed, the Type LA, with a 1982 cc four-cylinder overhead valve, aluminium-piston engine, and the Type LB, with a 2496 cc straight-8.
+The latter was very expensive and sales were few, despite an increase in engine size growth to 3 l in 1930.
 A rumored takeover by Peugeot or Mercedes did not materialize, leading to the end of passenger car production in 1932.

 After World War II

-Small numbers of commercial vehicles were made until 1950; the last vehicles to carry the De Dion badge were license-made Land Rovers in the early 1950s.
+Small numbers of commercial vehicles were made until 1950, and the last vehicles to carry the De Dion badge were license-made Land Rovers in the early 1950s.
 The company name was bought by a motorcycle maker in 1955.

 Railcars

 De Dion-Bouton built railcars and railcar trailers used on many of the metre gauge railways in France and abroad.
-The first railcars were produced in the early 1920s, with the Chemin de Fer des Côtes-du-Nord receiving its first railcars in 1923.
+The first railcars were produced in the early 1920s, with the Chemin de Fer des Côtes-du-Nord receiving its first vehicles in 1923.